Bharat Our Land Class 9- Summary & NCERT Solutions

 4. How does the poet connect warriors and music to India’s greatness?

-The poet shows that India’s greatness lies not only in its strength but also in its cultural richness.
-Warriors represent courage and bravery, while music reflects creativity and artistic excellence.
-Together, they present a balanced image of a nation strong in both action and culture.
+India’s greatness lies not only in its strength but also in its cultural richness.
+Warriors represent courage and bravery, while music reflects creativity and artistic excellence — together presenting a balanced image of a nation strong in both action and culture.

 5. How does this poem foster a sense of national pride?

 The poem celebrates India’s natural beauty, ancient knowledge, spiritual depth, and cultural achievements.
-By presenting these qualities in a positive and respectful manner, it encourages readers to feel proud of their country and develop a deeper sense of belonging.
+Presenting these qualities respectfully encourages readers to feel proud of their country and develop a deeper sense of belonging.

 Vocabulary in Context

-II Complete the following table by adding a different suffix to form new words.
-Also, create a sentence using the created word.
-One example has been done for you.
+II.
+Complete the table by adding a different suffix to form new words.
+Create a sentence using each new word.

 Listen and Respond